Salma Hayek reveals she almost died of Covid-19

 “It was not a lot of time,” Hayek said of the shoot.
 “I had started doing Zooms at one point, but I could only do so many because I would get so tired.”

-Hayek also opened up about writing her 2017 New York Times essay about being harassed by disgraced producer Harvey Weinstein.
-Writing it was “excruciating”, she said.
+Hayek also opened up about writing her 2017 New York Times essay about being harassed by disgraced producer Harvey Weinstein, who allegedly asked her for sexual favours, “physically dragged” her out of a party, and even threatened her life.

+“I will kill you, don’t think I can’t,” Hayek recalled Weinstein saying to her when she refused one of his alleged demands.

 “It was so hard because I chose not to be a victim even though I was a victim.
 I had to convince myself that I’m a fighter and above all else, a survivor.
 When all this happened with the Harvey story, I didn’t know that it happened to so many women.
 I went into such a depression for months.
 It really took an army of women to make me see I was true survivor, and a true fighter.